Denis Obua (politician): Career

-From 2000 until 2003, Denis was employed as a contracts clerk at British American Tobacco.
+From 2000 until 2003, Obua was employed as a contracts clerk at British American Tobacco.
 For the next two years, he served as a legal assistant at Atim and Company Advocates.
 He was then hired as a Senior Clerical Officer, responsible for legal duties, in the Office of the Vice President of Uganda, serving in that capacity from 2005 until 2006.

-In 2006, he was elected to the 8th Parliament (2006 - 2011), Youth Member of Parliament representing Northern Uganda.
+In 2006, he was elected to the 8th Parliament (2006–2011), Youth Member of Parliament representing Northern Uganda.
 In 2011 he was elected to represent the newly created Ajuri County in 9th Parliament.
-He was re-elected in 2016, 2021 and he is the incumbent MP.
+He was re-elected in 2016 and 2021, and he is the incumbent MP.

-In a cabinet reshuffle, on 14 December 2019, Denis Obua was named to the cabinet.
+In a cabinet reshuffle, on 14 December 2019, Obua was named to the cabinet.
 He replaced Charles Bakkabulindi, who was dropped from cabinet.
 After parliamentary approval, he swore in as State Minister for Sports, on 13 January 2020.
-Obua was chosen to be the Government chief whip and on 16th August 2022, He took over office.
+Obua was chosen to be the Government chief whip and he took over office on 16th August 2022.